cheng-01037/cheng-01037.github.io/index.md

 - **[Aug.
 2022]** Our paper about [single-source domain generalization](https://arxiv.org/abs/2111.12525) was provisionally accepted for IEEE Transactions on Medical Images (IEEE-TMI).
 - **[Jul.
 2022]** Our paper about [probability calibration for medical image segmentation](https://arxiv.org/abs/2208.02870) was accepted to MICCAI-UNSURE 2022 for a long oral presentation.
 - **[Jun.
 2022]** Our paper about [robust medical image segmentation](https://arxiv.org/abs/2206.01737) was accepted to MICCAI 2022.
-- **[May 2022]** An invitated talk *Generalizing deep-learning-based medical image segmentation across domains and classes* is given to the Imaging Biomarkers and Computer-Aided Diagnosis Laboratory at NIH Clinical Center, lead by [Prof. Ronald M. Summers](https://irp.nih.gov/pi/ronald-summers).
+- **[May 2022]** An invitated talk *Generalizing deep-learning-based medical image segmentation across domains and classes* is given to the Imaging Biomarkers and Computer-Aided Diagnosis Laboratory at NIH Clinical Center.
 - **[Feb.
 2022]** Our extension paper about [self-supervised few-shot medical image segmentation](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9709261) was accepted for IEEE Transactions on Medical Images (IEEE-TMI).
+- **[Aug.
+2021]** Awarded as an outstanding reviewer for ICCV 2021.
 - **[Jun.
 2021]** Our paper about [robust cardiac magnetic resonance image segmentation](https://arxiv.org/abs/2107.01079) was accepted to MICCAI 2021.
 - **[Aug.
 2020]** Our paper about [self-supervised few-shot medical image segmentation](https://arxiv.org/abs/2007.09886) was accepted to ECCV 2020.